Projectivity revisited: Preliminaries

 In the MLN $T_2 := \{R(x)\wedge Q(y):w\}$, however, this probability is proportional to $\exp\left(w\cdot n'(\mathfrak{X})\right)$, where $n'(\mathfrak{X})$ is the number of pairs $(a,b)$ from $D\times D$ for which $R(a)$ and $Q(b)$ hold in the interpretation from $\mathfrak{X}$.
 In other words, $n'(\mathfrak{X})$ is the product $\left\lvert R(x)\right\rvert \cdot\left\lvert Q(y)\right\rvert$. \end{example}

-The name ``Markov logic network'' is motivated by the observation that grounding to a given domain induces a Markov network in which the atoms are nodes and the edges are given by co-ocurrence of two atoms in a formula.
-In particular, the marginal probability of a query depends only on the connected components of the atoms ocurring in that query.
+The name ``Markov logic network'' is motivated by the observation that grounding to a given domain induces a Markov network in which the atoms are nodes and the edges are given by co-occurrence of two atoms in a formula.
+In particular, the marginal probability of a query depends only on the connected components of the atoms occurring in that query.

 Finally, we introduce probabilistic logic programs. \begin{definition} A probabilistic logic program $\Pi$ consists of a finite set of \emph{probabilistic facts}, which are expressions of the form $\alpha :: H$ for an $\alpha \in [0,1]$ and an atom $H$, and a finite set of \emph{clauses}, which are expressions of the form $H \textrm{:-} B_1, \dots, B_n$ for an atom $H$ and literals $B_1, \dots, B_n$, such that $\Pi$ is \emph{stratified}, that is, that in the directed dependency graph that has a node for every relation symbol and an edge from $S$ to $R$ if $S$ occurs in the body of a clause whose head has $R$ as its relation symbol, every edge involved in a cycle is induced by a positive occurence of $S$ (i.\ e.\ $S$ only occurs unnegated in the clause inducing the edge).
 We assume that there is exactly one probabilistic fact for every relation symbol that does not occur in the head of a clause. \end{definition}